Hansel and Gretel (1983 TV special): Production

-Filmed for $116,000 on 16mm, this live-action short film featured a cast of East-Asian-American amateur actors, kung fu fights and Japanese toys, as Burton was obsessed with Japanese culture at the time of production.
-The film's design style and color schemes paid homage to the Godzilla movies and features heavy special effects such as front projection, forced perspective and even some stop-motion animation.
+Filmed for $116,000 on 16mm, this live-action short film features a cast of East Asian-American amateur actors, kung fu fights, and Japanese toys, as Burton was obsessed with Japanese culture at the time of production.
+The film's design style and color schemes pay homage to the Godzilla films and feature heavy special effects such as front projection, forced perspective, and even some stop-motion animation.
 Though some sources claim the film runs a full 45 minutes, the version released on YouTube is 34 minutes and 17 seconds (with the credits cut off).
 This is due to the film being paired with Tim Burton's Vincent short film and various bumpers, and Vincent Price's introduction during its original airing.

 Screenings

-A New York Times article states that the special was screened at Museum of Modern Art as part of a Tim Burton special exhibition which ran from November 22, 2009, to April 26, 2010.
-Always included in this same traveling exhibition, the film was also shown in Paris at La Cinémathèque française from March 7, 2012 to April 13, 2012 and then Hong Kong, from November 5, 2016 until the exhibition ended on 23 January, 2017.
+A Financial Times article states that the special was screened at Museum of Modern Art as part of a Tim Burton special exhibition which ran from November 22, 2009, to April 26, 2010.
+Always included in this same traveling exhibition, the film was also shown in Paris at La Cinémathèque française from March 7 to April 13, 2012 and then Hong Kong, from November 5, 2016 until the exhibition ended on 23 January 2017.
 As of February 2018, it is screening in Mexico City as part of "The World of Tim Burton" exhibition.

-In June 2014, a copy of the short appeared in its entirety online - and a better quality and more complete version, with end credits intact (however the introduction featuring Vincent Price is missing), on Vimeo in 2021 uploaded by William Gazecki who worked as the Audio Sweetening Mixer for this film.
+In June 2014, a copy of the short appeared in its entirety online with a better quality and more complete version, with end credits intact (although the introduction featuring Vincent Price is missing).
+It was later uploaded on Vimeo in 2021 by William Gazecki who worked as the Audio Sweetening Mixer for this film.